The Sweet Mac Setup of @AppleSpotlight

 I think my current setup is near ideal, but I have a feeling Apple may have something else in mind for me.

 Rob’s is one in a series of sweet Mac setups.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.